 Faculty investigators in the CHS are regularly seeking research participants.
 Please click here to see the current list of studies for which active recruitment is now taking place.

 - Biochemistry and Molecular Biology Laboratory

 - Cardiorespiratory/Metabolic Laboratory

 - Musculoskeletal Analysis Laboratory

 Director: Yuhua Li, PhD

-For more information, please visit the SHS Research website.
-In addition to the above facilities, which are directed by SHS faculty, several other research resources are available both on and off-campus.
+For more information, please visit the CHS Research website.
+In addition to the above facilities, which are directed by CHS faculty, several other research resources are available both on and off campus.
 For example, on-campus facilities such as The Integrated Microscopy Center (IMC) and The W. Harry Feinstone Center for Genomic Research are available to support faculty research.
 Off-campus opportunities for collaboration are multiple, with investigators at The University of TN Health Science Center, LeBonheur Children’s Hospital, and St. Jude Children’s Research Hospital, in addition to various medical device companies within the Memphis area.